- 11 Months ago

 • Extreme fatigue that does not get better with rest

 • White patches in the mouth or white spots on the tongue

 • Tobacco use: A direct link between smoking and cancers of the lung, mouth, larynx, cervix, and esophagus has been established.
 Tobacco use includes cigarettes, cigars, pipe smoking, chewing tobacco and inhaling tobacco (snuff).

 • Obesity, diet & exercise: Obesity is a risk factor for cancers of the breast, colon, prostate, uterus and gallbladder.
 Nearly one-third of all cancer deaths are related to a combination of dietary factors and lack of physical activity in adulthood.

-• Family history of cancer.
-Ovarian and breast cancer are two common examples.
+• The family history of cancer: Ovarian and breast cancer are two common examples.
 Women with a mother or sister who has had either disease are more likely to develop the disease themselves.

 There are more than 100 types of cancers and can affect any part of the body